AliceO2Group/ReadoutCard/src/CommandLineUtilities/AliceLowlevelFrontend/README.md

 #### Publish SCA
 Starts a service under a DNS name, that executes and publishes the results of the given SCA write sequence at the specified interval.
 Values are published as array of 32 bit unsigned integers.
+If an error occurred, the corresponding result will be set to 0xffffffff and the rest of the sequence is aborted.
 * Service type: RPC call
 * Service name: PUBLISH_SCA_START
 * Parameters: DNS name to publish at, comma-separated register addresses, interval in seconds